Distance calculations

 To obtain the coordinates of train stations within Europe, we use the train station database by Trainline.

 As you can see above, a dictionary with the keys country and station_name has to be provided for both start and destination.
-Calculating a train trip may thus look like this:

 We use the fuzzy string matching package thefuzz to find the train station in the database which best matches the user input.